SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/create.md

   * **Postponed**: To postpone handling of this request, select this option and specify a date and time in the **Specified** field or a preset time in the list below.
 On this date and time, the request is set back to **Open**.

 * In the **Owner** field, select one of the following options:
   * To assign the request to a specific person, select the name you require.
-  * **(Active user)**: Select this option to assign the request to yourself.
+Select your own name to assign the ticket to yourself.
   * **(Automatically assigned)**: If you select this option, the system assigns the request in accordance with the applicable assignment rules.
   * **(Unassigned)**: You can also choose not to assign the request.
 The members of the relevant category then become responsible for dealing with the request.